Aleeshakara/interactive/README.md

 * Text

-The text has been written by me.
+Most of the text has been by me, with permission.
+I wrote the game rules and made small changes throughout.

 * Media
--Sounds
+-Sounds Provided by feeCodeCamp